h0t-zer0/RSBL/README.md

 1. Run `kmeans_sample.py` to generate the selected training samples (as a .txt file), and move this file to `./Dataset/TrainDataset/sampled_images.txt`.

-2. Run `train_base_model.py` to pre-train the teacher model, and use `inference.py` to get the teacher-predicted pseudo labels for unlabeled data.
+2. Run `train_base_model.py` to pre-train the teacher model, and use `inference.py` to generate the teacher-predicted pseudo labels on unlabeled data.

 3. Use [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) to generate pseudo labels for unlabeled data.